skybet/skybet.github.io/_posts/2017-03-28-bettracker-typescript.md

 ## Introduction

-Back in October 2016 my team were looking for ways we could improve our My Bets product which was written using ReactJS.
-We'd first made the product about 2 and a half years ago, much before my time, when ReactJS was still fairly new on the scene.
+Back in October 2016 my team were looking for ways we could improve our My Bets product which was written using React.
+We'd first made the product about 2 and a half years ago, much before my time, when React was still fairly new on the scene.
 As such, the React library itself had been through quite a few changes since then and a few of our design patterns were in need of a spring clean.

 As a product, My Bets allows our customers to view, track and cash out any of their bets.
 Bets these days are complex: they can consist of many selections with multiple outcomes across multiple events; then we need to track the history of a bet - i.e. all the data at the time it was placed compared to the equivalent, current data.